• Skip to primary navigation

 • Double the recipe and make two 8-inch round cakes for a layer cake.

-• To keep the cake dairy-free, instead of topping it with whipped cream (as pictured in this post), top it with coconut whipped cream.
+• To keep the cake dairy-free, instead of topping it with whipped cream, top it with coconut whipped cream.

 • Instead of strawberries, top the cake with blueberries, raspberries, cherries or peaches.